 Programme overview 9.
 Employee satisfaction 10.
-Employee diversity and inclusion Programme overview 11.
-Energy savings 12.
-Resource management Societal challenge Talent development Satisfied and motivated employees thrive in their workplaces and contribute to a collaborative and inclusive working environment.
+Employee diversity and inclusion Societal challenge Talent development Satisfied and motivated employees thrive in their workplaces and contribute to a collaborative and inclusive working environment.
 Higher retention rates of talented employees mean that organisations are in a better position to drive positive change and transition into the low-carbon economy.
 Diversity and equal opportunity Non-discrimination and equal opportunities enable people to realise their full potential.
 In the workplace, respect for diversity through an inclusive culture that accepts and values differences has the potential to unlock innovative thinking while driving business growth.
-Societal challenge Energy efficiency Global energy needs could grow by 30% between today and 2040, according to the IEA World Energy Outlook.
-Given current and expected growth in global energy demand, deployment and integration of green energy must be supported by energy efficiency improvements across industries and societies.
-Waste management The global consumption of materials continues to increase, and the UN estimates that by 2050, we could need almost three planets to produce enough water, food, and energy for humans.
-By reducing waste, reusing and recycling materials, organisations can contribute to a more efficient use of natura resources and further lower carbon emissions.
 Our approach We want our employees to thrive and support our business growth.
 Therefore, we measure their satisfaction and motivation through an annual employee engagement survey.
 Among other areas, we measure the perception of Ørsted as a workplace, daily workload and tasks, and relationships with managers.
 The responses are actively used to identify actions at department and company level to improve our workplace.
 We work to ensure equal opportunities and promote diversity and inclusion through transparent recruitment processes, talent development with focus on female leadership, unconscious bias training, and a corporate culture for inclusiveness.
-Our approach We aim to continuously increase the energy efficiency of our own activities.
-In January 2018, we formalised our work in a Climate Partnership committing Ørsted to 100% renewable electricity consumption and energy savings of 15GWh realised by 2022.
-We aim to decrease company impacts on the environment and associated resource management costs by improving the reuse and recycling of waste generated in our operations and reducing hazardous waste rates.
-Our main waste is generated through operations and maintenance activities at our CHP stations and wind farm sites as well as at our corporate office facilities.
 Our progress We maintain a score of 76 in terms of overall satisfaction and motivation.
 This gives us a position as best in class among similar companies which have a score of 70 on average.
 The result demonstrates high levels of motivation and commitment, meaning that we are on track to reach our target of 77 by 2020.
 95% of our employees have responded to the 2018 survey, providing a very strong foundation for the results.
 The percentage of women in our Leadership Conference, which comprises our top-100 managers, is not progressing satisfactorily and has gone down from last year.
 Nevertheless, we remain focused in our ambition with new initiatives, including the 'Female Spotlight Initiative' and quotas for women participation in all Ørsted's talent programmes.
 With the aid of Equal Approach, Ørsted UK is reviewing recruitment and onboarding processes with the aim to improve inclusiveness.
 We have adopted the UN LGBTI Standards of Conduct for Business.
-Our progress This year, 100% of our electricity consumption comes from renewable sources, except for power sourced for electric boilers generating heat.
-This has been achieved through the purchase of renewable certificates.
-The vast majority of certificates are from Ørsted's offshore wind farms.
-We have aligned monitoring and reporting of waste and water with the Global Reporting Initiative Guidelines.
-Business units are in the process of defining site-specific initiatives to reduce hazardous waste.
-The significant reduction in the proportion of waste for recycling in 2018 is due to the fact that the 2017 data included more than 12,000 tonnes of non-hazardous waste for recycling from the decommissioning of the world's first offshore wind farm, Vindeby.
-See Section 2.12 in our ESG performance report for more information.
-All our operational sites work in accordance with ISO 14001 Our governance Group Executive Management and Ørsted's Cooperation Committee, comprising employee representatives, oversee the aggregated results of the Employee satisfaction survey.
+Our governance Group Executive Management and Ørsted's Cooperation Committee, comprising employee representatives, oversee the aggregated results of the Employee satisfaction survey.
 The People & Development department is responsible for conducting the survey and ensuring that follow-up actions are carried out.
 The SVP for People & Development oversees our policies for diversity and inclusion and for women in management.
 Implementation is led by the People & Development team.
-Our governance The QHSE Committee oversees the progress of our energy efficiency initiatives.
-Business units are responsible for implementing energy efficiency initiatives and targets with the support of our energy consultants.
-The QHSE Committee oversees waste management throughout Ørsted.
-The implementation is carried out by the business units with support from the QHSE department.
-International frameworks of reference UN Convention on Discrimination Against Women UN LGBTI Standards of Conduct for Business International frameworks of reference Paris Agreement EU Energy Efficiency Directive 2012/27/EU The EU Directive on waste 2008/98 Actions to become future-fit Maintaining a high level of satisfaction and motivation among employees will be key to retaining and attracting talents in a market where the demand for talented employees is on the rise.
+International frameworks of reference UN Convention on Discrimination Against Women UN LGBTI Standards of Conduct for Business Actions to become future-fit Maintaining a high level of satisfaction and motivation among employees will be key to retaining and attracting talents in a market where the demand for talented employees is on the rise.
 Continue efforts to create an inclusive workplace through communication campaigns, training, and mindset, to support Ørsted's internationalisation strategy.
-Actions to become future-fit Expand energy-efficiency programme to include fuel consumed in company vehicles and vessels.
-Develop plan for decommissioning of large wind farms.
 SDG contribution We seek to ensure women's full and effective participation and equal opportunities at the workplace for all in line with SDG 5.5.
-SDG contribution We contribute to SDG 7.3 on improving global rates of energy efficiency through our energy-efficiency initiatives.
-We minimise our negative impacts on waste generation through prevention, reduction, recycling, and reuse in line with SDG 12.5.
-Indicators and targets Employee satisfaction and motivation (index 0-100) Women in Leadership Conference (%) Indicators and targets Share of power purchased for own operations covered by green energy (%) Total amount of recycled waste (%) (excl. oil-containing wastewater) 76 76 77 13 10 22 Women in middle management (%) 25 25 30 100 92 2017 2018 2020 target 2017 2018 2023 target 2018 2017 2018
+Indicators and targets Employee satisfaction and motivation (index 0-100) Women in Leadership Conference (%) Women in middle management (%) 76 76 77 25 25 30 2017 2018 2020 target 2017 2018 2023 target